You feel beyond exhausted. (More than you’d ever admit.)

 Sometimes you aren’t sure who you are anymore.
 By saying yes to everything, the things that truly matter to you — your health, family, and joy — are slipping away.

-As night approaches, and you’re still grading papers or doing notes, you can’t think of one single thing you did just for yourself.
+As night approaches, and you’re still thinking about work and doing notes, you can’t think of one single thing you did just for yourself.